 Short-term disability is generally defined by employers as falling within 70-180 days, and is often employer-paid.
 Long-term disability will kick in after that short-term coverage has expired.
 Long-term disability coverage might extend for years or even until you’re 65, depending upon the employer’s offering.

 An employer’s plan might make you apply for US government disability benefits before you receive any income that their own insurance plan would provide, which could leave you with an income gap.
-When you’re not sure, talk to your human resources contact at work, or speak to a qualified insurance expert.
+When you’re not sure, talk to your human resources contact at work, or speak to a qualified insurance professional.

 - See if government protection is enough for you